A £72m response! Brilliant Pepe shows Arsenal what they will be missing | Goal.com

 Pepe scored the first and was unlucky not to have a couple more as Arsenal cruised to a 3-0 success to make it four wins from four in Europe this season.

-It was just the type of performance Arteta will have been hoping for following the intense scrutiny that has come Pepe’s way following his moment of madness at Elland Road.
+It was just the type of performance Arteta will have been hoping for following the intense scrutiny that has come Pepe’s way in the wake of his moment of madness at Elland Road.

 “Hopefully we see the player we want to see,” Arteta had said ahead of the game.
 “Hopefully he has a really good reaction to help his team.”